ontolex/frequency-attestation-corpus-information/ideas/query.md

 # Modelling corpus queries

-In the FrAC meeting at Jan 20, 11:00-12:00 CET, we had a long discussion on a richer modelling of collocations.
+## Requirements

-Requirements:
+In the FrAC meeting at Jan 20, 11:00-12:00 CET, we had a long discussion on a richer modelling of collocations:

 - represent morphosyntactically defined "slots" between lexical expressions, e.g., "VERB + analyze"
   - we could (ab)use synsem:SyntacticFrame, but then, with observables as "syntactic" arguments (but this is a bit of a stretch as collocations aren't necessarily syntactically structured)